novalabsxyz/helium-arduino/README.md

 loaded example sketch.

-Note that some of the demo sketches will require you to have a configured %Channel in the %Helium Dashboard in order to channel data from the device all the way to the end IoT service.
+Note that some of the demo sketches will require you to have a configured Channel in the Helium Dashboard in order to channel data from the device all the way to the end IoT service.

-Please read the comments in the example sketch and in the %Channel configuration sections in the dashboard for more information on how to set up and configure channels.
+Please read the comments in the example sketch and in the Channel configuration sections in the dashboard for more information on how to set up and configure channels.

 ## Getting Help ##

-That should be all you need to get going with %Helium and Arduino.
+That should be all you need to get going with Helium and Arduino.
 The Arduino community has a vast library of supported hardware extensions, all with libraries and example sketches to show their use.
-Tying these together with the %Helium wireless network will make it a breeze to build a connected IoT device.
+Tying these together with the Helium wireless network will make it a breeze to build a connected IoT device.

-If you have any questions or ideas about how to use this code - or any part of %Helium - head over to the [Helium Community Slack](http://chat.helium.com/).
+If you have any questions or ideas about how to use this code - or any part of Helium - head over to the [Helium Community Slack](http://chat.helium.com/).
 We're standing by to help.